SU-Hongs/A-Sorting-Algorithm/README.md

 2. Run the compiled program, ./sort_program.
 3. Check output.txt, stat.txt, and time.txt for the results.

+## Technical Report
+We upload the full technical report including every detail of our project as Sort.pdf.

 ## Citation
 If you want to use our code, please cite as xxx.